dnth/dnth.github.io/content/portfolio/fastdup_manage_clean_curate/index.md

 This isn't a foolproof solution, but it should remove the bulk of anomalies present in your dataset.

 #### 💆 Wrong or Confusing Labels
-Other than duplicates and anomalies, one of my favorite capabilities of Fastdup is finding wrong or confusing labels.
+One of my favorite capabilities of Fastdup is finding wrong or confusing labels.
 Similar to previous sections, we can simply run:

 ```python